 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which was subsequently modified in August 2015 by ASU No. 2015-14, Revenue from Contracts with Customers: Deferral of the Effective Date.
 The core principle of ASU No. 2014-09 is that companies should recognize revenue when the transfer of promised goods or services to customers occurs in an amount that reflects what the company expects to receive.
 It requires additional disclosures to describe the nature, amount, timing and uncertainty of revenue and cash flows from contracts with customers.
 In 2016, the FASB issued additional ASUs that clarify the implementation guidance on principal versus agent considerations, on identifying performance obligations and licensing, on the revenue recognition criteria and other technical corrections.
-In our ongoing evaluation of the impacts of this ASU, we have determined that the new standard will have the following effects on the timing and amount of revenue recognized: gift card breakage income will be recognized at the point of sale rather than recorded as an increase to cost of sales; revenue related to our online sales will be recognized at the shipping point rather than receipt by the customer; and estimated costs of returns will be recorded as a current asset rather than netted with our sales return reserve.
+In our ongoing evaluation of the impacts of this ASU, we have determined that the new standard will have the following effects on the timing and amount of revenue recognized: gift card breakage income will be recognized at the point of sale rather than when redemption is considered remote; sales attributable to the loyalty program benefits (e.g., points, alterations) will be deferred rather than recorded as an increase to cost of sales; revenue related to our online sales will be recognized at the shipping point rather than receipt by the customer; and estimated costs of returns will be recorded as a current asset rather than netted with our sales return reserve.
 We plan to adopt this ASU in the first quarter of 2018 and are continuing to evaluate the impacts this ASU and related disclosures will have on our Consolidated Financial Statements, as well as our preferred transition method.